-Similarly, characters hunting for a clever alias, or attempting to rename themselves, have a strange tendency to choose anagrams; compare Sdrawkcab Alias
+Similarly, characters hunting for a clever alias, or attempting to rename themselves, have a strange tendency to choose anagrams; compare Sdrawkcab Alias.

 For obvious reasons, this is more common in printed media.
-By necessity, appearances in films or TV shows are often accompanied by Hollywood Spelling
+By necessity, appearances in films or TV shows are often accompanied by Hollywood Spelling.

-Perhaps you would like to make a deposit in the Anagram Bin
+Perhaps you would like to make a deposit in the Anagram Bin before you leave?

 Muscle Explained (Examples Include):